Lee Bowers

-Lee Edward Bowers Jr. (January 12, 1925 – August 9, 1966) was a witness to the assassination of United States President John F. Kennedy in Dallas, Texas on November 22, 1963.

-The timing and circumstances of Bowers's death have led to various allegations that his demise was part of a cover-up subsequent to the Kennedy murder.
+Lee Edward Bowers Jr. (January 12, 1925 – August 9, 1966) was an American railroad employee who was a witness to the assassination of President John F. Kennedy in Dallas, Texas on November 22, 1963.
+Bowers' testimony to the Warren Commission, and his subsequent interview comments, differed in certain aspects from the official conclusion that all shots were fired by Lee Harvey Oswald from the Texas School Book Depository building.
+The circumstances of Bowers' death in a car accident in 1966 led to allegations that his demise was part of a cover-up of the Kennedy murder.

 Early life and career

-Bowers served in the U.S. Navy from ages 17 to 21.
-He attended Hardin-Simmons University for two years then Southern Methodist University for two years, majoring in religion.
-He worked at the Union Terminal Company railyard for 15 years, also working as a self-employed builder.
-In 1964, he began working as business manager for a hospital and convalescent home.
+Bowers was born in Dallas and spent most of his life there.
+After serving in the U.S. Navy from ages 17 to 21, he attended Hardin-Simmons University for two years, then Southern Methodist University for two years where he majored in religion.
+He worked at the Union Terminal Company railyard for 15 years, while also earning extra money as a self-employed builder.
+In 1964, he was hired as business manager for a hospital and convalescent home.